Dynamsoft/barcode-reader-javascript-demo/README.md

 yarn serve
 ```

 You will notice that the barcode results are not complete and sometimes the location is not accurate, both issues are due to the lack of a valid license.
-The next step show you how to apply for a trial license and use it.
+The next step shows you how to apply for a trial license and use it.

 ## License the application